websanco/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/creating-and-managing-search-blueprints.md

 # Creating and Managing Search Blueprints

 [Search Blueprints](./understanding-search-blueprints.md) are created, updated, and deleted using an administrative application in the Global Menu.
 Open the Global menu's Applications section and find the Search Experiences category.
+If you already have a Blueprint and want to apply it's functionality in a Liferay [Search Page](../../search-pages-and-widgets/working-with-search-pages.md), see [Using a Search Blueprint on a Search Page](using-a-search-blueprint-on-a-search-page.md).

 To create Search Blueprints,